 Abstract: Do bipartisan contributions by corporations and trade associations reflect strategic considerations or ideological moderation?
 In this paper, I leverage lobbying disclosures in Iowa, Nebraska, and Wisconsin to provide a new measure of ideology that allows me to adjudicate between the two accounts.
 These states’ legislatures permit or require lobbyists to declare their principals’ positions on lobbied bills.
 I combine these data with roll call votes to estimate the ideal points of legislators and private interests in the same ideological space.
 I find that the revealed preferences of most corporations and trade groups are more conservative than what would be implied by their contribution behavior.
 The discrepancies are particularly acute for high-level contributors.
 This shows that a moderate contribution record need not imply moderation in policy preferences.
 Thus, such interests may not reduce polarization overall.
 Further, the divergence between contribution and position-taking behavior indicates that many business interests employ sophisticated strategies to influence public officials whom they disagree with.

 Abstract: Tests of legislative gatekeeping theories have been hampered by the absence of status quo estimates, making these tests vulnerable to selection bias.
-I overcome this problem with a novel dataset on position-taking by private interests in Iowa, Nebraska, and Wisconsin, because these data record organizations’ positions on lobbied bills irrespective of whether the bills receive floor consideration.
+I overcome this problem with a novel data set on positions by private interests in Iowa, Nebraska, and Wisconsin, because these states’ legislatures record organizations’ positions on lobbied bills irrespective of whether the bills receive floor consideration.
 This permits an estimation of the ideological locations of status quo policies for bills with and without floor consideration, and in turn rigorous empirical tests of agenda control theories.
-The data provide substantial evidence of gatekeeping, and can adjudicate among specific models of gatekeeping in specific circumstances.
-In particular, they corroborate partisan gatekeeping in the Iowa House and the Wisconsin Assembly, and cannot distinguish between partisan and nonpartisan accounts in the other chambers.
-This shows how parties use legislative institutions to control the agenda, and influence the political process in lower chambers.
+The data provide substantial evidence of partisan and nonpartisan gatekeeping, and can adjudicate among the two models of gatekeeping in specific circumstances.
+In particular, they corroborate partisan gatekeeping in the Iowa House and the Wisconsin Assembly, and cannot distinguish between the two accounts in the other chambers.
+Moreover, the results show that strong partisan institutions need not result in predominantly partisan gatekeeping.

 Abstract: What are the ideological positions of private interests?
 Valid measurements of interest group and legislator preferences on the same scale enable a closer examination of the role of private interests in the legislative process.
 In this paper, I exploit lobbying disclosure requirements in Iowa, Nebraska, and Wisconsin to provide a new measure of interest group ideology.
 These states’ legislatures either permit or require lobbyists to declare their principals’ positions on lobbied bills.
 I combine these data with roll call votes and candidate survey responses to estimate, via an item-response model, the ideal points of legislators and interest groups in the same space.
 Although the interest groups’ position-based ideal points correlate strongly with contribution-based measures, there is more extremism in the former, which is primarily driven by conservative-leaning groups.
 In addition to providing a new measure of interest group ideology, the analysis suggests that private interests, including corporations and trade groups, cannot be ruled out as a source of partisan polarization.